astoeckel/opus_gapless/README.md

 # Gapless stream from pre-encoded Opus frames

 This repository contains a C++ program which generates independently encoded Ogg/Opus audio segments.
 These audio segments can be seamlessly played back in a webbrowser using WebAudio. *Indepdentently encoded* means that the individual segments could have been encoded in parallel or in a random order.
-Since each segment can be deterministically generated, segments can be seved using a RESTful API or stored in Content-Addressed filesystems such as IPFS.
+Segments are deterministically generated, and thus can be served using a RESTful APIs, or stored in content-addressed filesystems such as IPFS.

 An online demo can be found at